Community & Conservation Laikipia Loldia House Masai Mara

 A Month of Movement and Meaning

 November has been a busy month for Governors’ Camp Collection, marked by physical endurance and community engagement.
-Across our core pillars of Educate, Empower, and Protect, our teams have supported vital causes ranging from forest restoration to the care of rescued children.
+Across our core pillars of Educate, Empower, and Protect, our teams have supported vital causes ranging from forest restoration to the care of rescued children and animals.
 Whether running through the Mara ecosystem or visiting remote rescue centres, our commitment to creating positive change remains the driving force behind our operations.
 Here are some of the highlights of what we achieved this month.

 Educate and Empower: Strengthening Communities

-The visit was a stark reminder of the challenges these young women face.
+The visit was a clear reminder of the challenges these young women face.
 As Joshua Kyeu, our Manager at Governors’ Mugie House, noted, hearing the girls narrate their ordeals—some walking for days to find safety—was deeply emotional.

 While the centre has support for some sustainability projects like baking, bee-keeping and poultry farming, they still face significant shortages in necessities like food, sanitation, and school fees.
 We were grateful to contribute towards food supplies during the visit to help bridge this gap.